-In order to complete the transfer of ownership of a viaticated policy under continuing law, the viatical settlement provider must instruct the viator to send the executed documents required to effect the change in ownership, assignment, or beneficiary directly to the escrow agent.
-Within three days after the escrow agent receives the documents, prior law required the viatical settlement provider to pay the proceeds of the viatical settlement into an escrow account.
-Under the act the viatical settlement provider must pay to the escrow account the gross amount to be paid by the viatical settlement provider.
-The escrow agent must then deposit the money in a trust or escrow account set up for that purpose (R.C.
-3916.09).
-Once the proceeds are transferred into the escrow or trust account, continuing law requires the escrow agent to deliver the original documents to the viatical settlement provider, related provider trust, or, under the act, a representative of the viatical settlement provider.
+In order to complete the transfer of ownership of a viaticated policy under current law, the viatical settlement provider must instruct the viator to send the executed documents required to effect the change in ownership, assignment, or beneficiary directly to the escrow agent.
+Within three days after the escrow agent receives the documents, the viatical settlement provider must pay the proceeds of the viatical settlement into an escrow account.
+Once the viatical settlement provider pays the proceeds into the escrow account, the escrow agent must deliver the original documents to the viatical settlement provider, related provider trust, or, under the bill, a representative of the viatical settlement provider.
+Under the bill the viatical settlement provider must pay to the escrow account the gross amount to be paid by the viatical settlement provider.
+The escrow agent must then deposit the money in a trust account set up for that purpose (R.C.
+3916.09.)